sullis/hbc-tech-blog/_posts/2019-07-26-kubernetes.md

 - 2019
 ---

-At HBC, our production applications run in Docker containers on a public cloud.
+HBC's production applications run in Docker containers on a public cloud.
 Over the past 18 months, Kubernetes has emerged as a core building block for distributed systems.
 All major cloud platforms (AWS, Google, Microsoft) now offer Kubernetes-as-a-service.
 Our engineering team is excited about the potential of Kubernetes for our production environment.

 Here is a list of presentations about Kubernetes that we have found educational.